alandipert/intension/README.md

 [:find ?v :where [:color ?v]]
 ```

-## Differences from spectre
+## Differences from specter

-[spectre][4] is another library that was also created with the goal making it
+[specter][4] is another library that was also created with the goal making it
 easier to work with nested structures in Clojure.

-Unlike spectre, intension supplies no means for updating structures — only
+Unlike specter, intension supplies no means for updating structures — only
 querying them using a (separate) Datalog implementation.
 Also, it's only
 possible to query maps and vectors currently.